-Discharges from seven of the larger rivers were obtained from USGS (Fig.2).
+Discharges from seven of the larger rivers were obtained from USGS (Fig. 2).
 As pointed out above, the values are low estimates because USGS does not include additional contributions from tributaries.
 Corrections provided by Dr. Prentki were used in the model.
-The corrected discharge totals about $5 \times 10^3 m^3 s^{-1}$ during the summer maximum.
+The corrected discharge totals to about 5×10^3 m3 s-1 during the summer maximum.
 Peak discharges occur in late spring through summer, and minima are from late fall through winter.
-Okkonen and Howell (2003) show that salinities measured in the lower through middle Inlet reach lowest values in Fall (October~November).
-The lag (between peak discharge and times of freshest Inlet's waters) suggests a tide-riverine mixing time scale of about $2 \sim 3 months$.
-Discharge is specified as a downward vertical volume flux per unit area, w{River} (Oey, 1996).
-For each river, we spread w{River} over a (somewhat subjectively determined) area in the vicinity of that river.
-For the rivers in the upper Inlet, the 'spreading' is often over potential WAD cells (Fig. 3) - a situation that mimics the actual spreading of fresh waters over shallow streams.
+Okkonen and Howell (2003) show that salinities measured in the lower through the middle Inlet reach lowest values in fall (October~November).
+The lag (between peak discharge and times of freshest Inlet's waters) suggests a tide-riverine mixing time scale of about $2 \sim 3$ months.
+Discharge is specified as a downward vertical volume flux per unit area, $w{\rm River}$ (Oey 1996).
+For each river, we spread $w{\rm River}$ over a

+(somewhat subjectively determined) area in the vicinity of that river.
+For the rivers in the upper Inlet, the 'spreading' is often over potential WAD cells (Fig. 3)-a situation that mimics the actual spreading of fresh waters over shallow streams.

-The initial field is one of rest, velocity U = 0 and T/S are either stratified in the vertical, area-averaged from climatology, or homogeneous depending on model experiments (below).
+The initial field is one of rest, velocity U=0, S is constant=32.4 psu (as mentioned previously), and T is either stratified in the vertical, area-averaged from climatology, or homogeneous depending on model experiments (below).
 The water level is initially at the mean sea level (MSL).
-Tidal velocity forcing, and/or wind and/or river are then turned on.
-On lateral (absolute) land boundaries, normal fluxes are nil and no-slip conditions are applied.
-Bottom friction is computed either by using a bottom drag coefficient C_z obtained by matching the nearbottom modeled velocity to the Law of the Wall, or simply a constant C_z (see Mellor, 2004, and the WAD implementation in Oey, 2006).
-Smagorinsky's (1963) shear and grid-dependent formula for horizontal viscosity and diffusivity are used with their ratio = 5 and the Smagorinsky's constant = 0.1.
+Tidal velocity forcing and/or wind and/or river are then turned on.
+On lateral (absolute) land boundaries, normal fluxes are nil, and no-slip conditions are applied.
+Bottom friction is computed either by using a bottom drag coefficient C_z obtained by matching the near-bottom

+Fig. 6 Simulation of tides and river run-off in Cook Inlet, experiment 3Driv.
+Shown here is an enlarged region of the upper Inlet.
+Velocity vectors (black) at the first σ grid nearest the surface are shown superimposed on color images of the corresponding salinity at four different phases of a tidal cycle.
+Red vectors indicate wind stresses used in the model at the indicated dates.
+Black contour indicates the coastline and white regions show dry (and land) areas modeled velocity to the Law of the Wall, or simply a constant C_z (see Mellor 2004 and the WAD implementation in Oey 2006).
+Smagorinsky's (1963) shear and grid-dependent formula for horizontal viscosity and diffusivity are used with their ratio=5 and the Smagorinsky's constant=0.1.